Carrie Prejean

-Early years
+Early life

 Prejean was born in San Diego, California, to Francine (Coppola) and Wilbert Prejean.
 Her mother is an Italian American, and her father is of French descent.
 She was raised in an evangelical household in Vista, California.
 In 1996, Prejean's parents separated and subsequently started divorce proceedings.
 According to her autobiography, Prejean considered the divorce a "trauma that irrevocably shaped the rest of my life".
 The divorce was a bitter one with accusations of poor behavior and homosexuality on both sides, and custody proceedings lasted an entire decade, by which time Prejean and her sister were already grown up.
 Prejean stated in her autobiography that her parents "were being selfish" when they broke up the family and that the divorce "put distance between me and my parents".
 She also explained that the divorce took a severe financial toll on the family, tarnished her childhood, and motivated her to provide her own children with a stable home.

 Prejean graduated in 2005 from Vista High School.
-She studied at San Diego Christian College, an evangelical private school located in El Cajon, California, and attends the Rock Church, where she volunteers with their outreach ministries, including JC's Girls.
-Prejean also volunteers with Luv-em-Up Ministries in El Cajon, where she works with children with developmental disabilities.
+She studied at San Diego Christian College, an evangelical private school located in El Cajon, California, and attended the Rock Church, where she volunteered with their outreach ministries, including JC's Girls.
+Prejean also volunteered with Luv-em-Up Ministries in El Cajon, where she worked with children with developmental disabilities.
 She studied to become a special education teacher.